japajoe/MiniAudioExNET/README.md

 - Effects processing, including reverb/delay/phaser/filters etc.
 - Exposes many native miniaudio API calls.

+# Note
+If you find something is missing from the API, please open an issue.
+This library is made by hand and does not rely on automatically generated bindings.
+I might not have implemented something because I didn't think it was crucial, but I am happy to add it on request.

 # Platforms
 - Windows x86_64
 - Windows x86